Moikii/ADL_W23/README.md

 ```

-- **Download an already build docker-image:** To run the application faster and not having to build it, the docker-image can be downloaded and launched from the Github Container Repository with the command below.
+## Running Tests
+To test the code using the implemented unittests, execute the following command in a terminal, opened in the root-directory of this project:

 ```
-docker run -p 8501:8501 ghcr.io/moikii/shel:latest
+python src/code_tests.py
 ```

 ## Submissions for the Course